mitdbg/fastdeepnets/journal.md

 - [ ] Try to implement an algorithm that separate the two components of the distributio
   - The idea seems to be good, but it is extremely hard to fit the model.
   - Will try to implement EM algorithm
+  - EM is very efficient on a mixture of exponnential and gaussian distribution, but it does not look like it is the best model for the data
+  - I tried fitting two gamma distributions and they fit the data very well.
+The only problem now is that the algorithm I have for EM in this case is randomised and have poor convergence properties.
+I will try to have a deterministic algorithm and the results should be even better (and much faster than the randomised one, based on bootstraping)
 - [ ] Interpret and conclude